q3769/conseq4j/README.md

 First, it is the API client's responsibility and concern how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately, often times that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, however, if the client is multithreaded, then organically there is no such thing as sequence among tasks submitted by different threads.
+Otherwise, however, if the client is multithreaded, then organically there is no such thing as sequence among the tasks submitted by different threads.
+If the client does not take specific measures to ensure the scheduling order among the submission threads, the tasks would be submitted in undefined order.
 The only sequence that matters to conseq4j is the actual order in which the tasks are submitted to it.
 While multithreading, though, it may not be trivial for the client to establish a definitive submission order since Java does not provide a strong guarantee on thread scheduling.
 As a result of lacking definitive submission order in the first place, the sequencing capability of the conseq4j will be rendered moot.

 Second, once whatever submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as